 Anti-corrosive packaging is used to protect goods from external humidity.
 This system functions as a thermal insulator, preventing increases in the air temperature inside the packaging and condensation of humidity.

 The major role of pharmaceutical packaging is to provide life-saving drugs, surgical devices, blood and blood products, nutraceuticals, powders, liquid and dosage forms, and solid and semisolid dosage forms.

 Plastics Packaging is used for packaging a variety of items like fragile or non-perishable products.

-  Flexible packaging in India includes moulding the packages into a variety of shapes and preserving the flavour.
-Flexible packaging can be made with flexible materials that can be packed, sealed, and keep its content’s fresh.
+Flexible packaging in India includes molding the packages into a variety of shapes and preserving the flavor.
+Flexible packaging can be made with flexible materials that can be packed, sealed, and keep its contents fresh.